 On the other hand, a team with a shared purpose and a set of common values will find unexpected opportunities.
 When differences of opinion do arise, there can be healthy debates grounded in objectives.

-The Solution is Talking
+The Solution is Talking Link to heading

 In the end, I solved my storytelling problem by having a sit down chat with my players, “out of game.”
 We discussed each person’s real motivations for playing.
 We then worked to create a set of character motivations that would be compatible (mostly — a little conflict can make the game fun).